projg2/python-guide/test.rst

 If it seems that the issue is on our end, try the following and see if it causes the subset of failing tests to change:

+1. Make sure that the test runner is started via ``${EPYTHON}`` (the eclass-provided ``epytest`` and ``eunittest`` wrappers do that).
+   Calling system executables directly (either Python via absolute path or system-installed tools that use absolute path in their shebangs) may cause just-built modules not to be imported correctly.

+2. Try running the test suite from another directory.
+If you're seeing failures to load compiled extensions, Python may be wrongly importing modules from the current directory instead of the build/install tree.
+   Some test suite also depend on paths relative to where upstream run tests.

+3. Switch to PEP 517 mode, add ``distutils_install_for_testing``
-1. Add ``distutils_install_for_testing`` to the test sub-phase.
-This resolves majority of problems with test suite assuming the package must already be installed.
+   to the test sub-phase or ``--install`` to ``distutils_enable_tests`` call.
+This resolves majority of problems with the test suite requiring the package to be installed prior to testing.

-2. Actually install the package to the system (with tests disabled).
+4. Actually install the package to the system (with tests disabled).
    This can confirm cases of package for whom the above function does not work.
 In the worst case, you can set a test self-dependency to force users to install the package before testing::

        test? ( ~dev-python/myself-${PV} )

-3. Try testing a different Python implementation.
+5. Try testing a different Python implementation.
 If a subset of tests is failing with Python 3.6, see if it still happens with 3.7 or 3.8.
    If 3.8 is passing but 3.9 is not, it's most likely some incompatibility upstream did not account for.

-4. Run tests with ``FEATURES=-network-sandbox``.
+6. Run tests with ``FEATURES=-network-sandbox``.
 Sometimes lack of Internet access causes non-obvious failures.

-5. Try a different test runner.
+7. Try a different test runner.
 Sometimes the subtle differences in how tests are executed can lead to test failures.
 But beware: some test runners may not run the full set of tests, so verify that you have actually fixed them and not just caused them to